jonsofte/ip-watcher/Readme.md

 Example: ip-watcher

 **IPWatcher_AzureStorageConfiguration__Blob__CurrentIPFile:**
-Filename for json document in container with the current registered IP Address.
+Filename for JSON document in container with the current registered IP Address.
 Example: ip_watcher_current_ip.json

 **IPWatcher_AzureStorageConfiguration__Blob__ChangeLogFile:**
-Filename for json document in container that contains a log of previous registered IP Addresses.
+Filename for JSON document in container that contains a log of previous registered IP Addresses.
 Example: ip_watcher_change_log.json

 **The following variables should be added to the container as secrets:**